How-To Creole

 How Nasal Vowels Work

-To hear how these vowels sound like, please play the video
+To hear how the nasal vowels sound like, please play this video

 If you try to pronounce a non-nasal vowel correctly, you will notice that it doesn't cause air to come out of your nose.

-To hear how these vowels sound like, please play the video
+To hear how the non-nasal vowels sound like, please play this video

 Newer Post Older Post Home